zubayr-ahmad/zubayr-ahmad/README.md

 - 👋 Hi, I’m Muhammad Zubair (@zubayr-ahmad)
 - 👀 I’m interested in Data Science
+- I have covered all the fundamentals of Python.
 - 🌱 I’m currently learning Python, Probability and Statistics
 - 💞️ Email: zubayrahmad0308@gmal.com